1ektakapoor/school_district_analysis/README.md

 * **How does replacing the ninth-grade scores affect the following:**
   * **Math and reading scores by grade**

+Looking at the below tables, with the first photo taken from the original analysis, it is important to notw that the math and reading scores did not affect the scores at a larger scale.
+The only effect that took place when replacing the scores for the ninth graders is represented in the table in only one field - THS' ninth grade value.
+Grades ten to tweleve do not show differences between either analysis, because the requirements to find those values were not modified in the second analysis.

  Math Scores:

 ![Math Scores Original](Resources/mathScores_original.png)